-Sri Lanka have successfully defended 200 runs to win a Test match on 3 occasions, a pretty special feat by the men in blue.
-But what many would not know is that on all three occasions, a diminutive left arm spinner has starred for the islanders.
+Sri Lanka have successfully defended 200 runs to win a Test match on 3 occasions, a pretty special feat by the Lions.
+But what many would not know is that on all three occasions, a diminutive left arm spinner starred for the islanders.

 Rangana Herath took his 9th ten-wicket haul in Test cricket and became the first spinner.